-Not all investments will present identified financially material ESG opportunities, risks and/or controversies.
+Not all investments will present identified financially material ESG opportunities, risks and/or controversies and there will not always be meaningful changes in some or all of these factors overtime.
 In the case of shorts or divestments, ESG risks and controversies may be the source of all or a portion of the underlying investment thesis.
 In either such case, Hitchwood will make note of the fact at the time of the relevant new investment selection and issue identification and continue to monitor any existing investments for changes in the future.

 Hitchwood subscribes to third-party ESG research and data providers to aid it in its research and investment process.

 Consistent with Hitchwood's proxy voting policies and procedures, Hitchwood exercises its proxy voting authority in a manner it deems to be in its clients' long-term financial best interests.
-Hitchwood integrates third-party ESG data and proxy voting recommendations into its proxy voting process.
-Hitchwood evaluates the recommendations and research of Glass Lewis, ISS and Sustainalytics in exercising its fiduciary obligations to vote in what it determines to be its clients' long-term financial best interests.
+Hitchwood integrates third-party ESG data and proxy voting recommendations into its proxy voting process and has established its own default proxy voting policies and guidelines with respect to many of the most frequent proposals.
+In addition to its own research and guidelines, Hitchwood evaluates the recommendations and research of Glass Lewis and Sustainalytics in exercising its fiduciary obligations to vote in what it determines to be its clients' long-term financial best interests.

-Hitchwood will seek opportunities to encourage investee issuers to improve their disclosure or management of relevant ESG risks and controversies and to otherwise develop more sustainable business practices when doing so could materially increase the pecuniary value of or materially reduce the financial risk associated with a particular investment.
+In addition to its commitment to vote proxies as described above to encourage issuers to advance ESG objectives and policies in a manner that Hitchwood believes to be in its clients' long-term financial best interests, Hitchwood will seek other opportunities to encourage investee issuers to improve their disclosure or management of relevant ESG risks and controversies and to otherwise develop more sustainable business practices when it believes doing so could materially increase the pecuniary value of or materially reduce the financial risk associated with a particular investment.
 Such engagement may include questioning and discussing ESG issues directly with company management or representatives to improve the issuer's handling or disclosure of such issues or participating in collective or collaborative engagement initiatives with other shareholders or organizations.
-Hitchwood will document its engagement activities as part of its quarterly reviews of existing investments and where material or noteworthy, the effectiveness of such engagements.
+Hitchwood will document its engagement activities (if any) as part of its quarterly reviews of existing investments and where material or noteworthy, the effectiveness of such engagements.

 Hitchwood may also divest itself of a long investment or short an issuer's securities as a way of actively expressing its view that the company is not adequately addressing financially material ESG opportunities, risks or controversies.